 If the gauge indicates engine coolant temperature over the normal range, stop the vehicle as soon as safely possible.
 If the engine is overheated, continued operation of the vehicle may seriously damage the engine.
-See the "In case of emergency" section for immediate action required.
+See "If your vehicle overheats" in the "In case of emergency" section for immediate action required.